 Aside from gathering and analyzing data, one of the big components of the ImmGen project is providing data visualization tools, available to the public through online interactive interfaces.
 In the context of ImmGen, we call them data-browsers.

 Most data-browsers consist in various collections of curated data that can be examined through distinct angles (focusing on a cell type, a particular gene, comparing different groups…).
 Some are also designed as exploratory interfaces where scientist can upload and analyze their own data.

 I am also part of the team designing ImmGen data-browsers, focusing, of course, on the visual aspects in collaboration with developers and researchers.

 AC: What are you currently working on?
-Where can we see your work?
+Where we can we see any of your work?

 CL: Most of my artwork can be found on my site: http://Catherinelaplace.com/ or my online portfolio: http://catlaplace.portfoliobox.io/

 One ongoing project is creating a collection of digital images for what I call a “Cell portraits Gallery”. (http://catherinelaplace.com/Gallery.html).
 My goal is to create digital caricatures based on the most prominent characteristics of each cell type.

 One of my recent illustrations can be found on the June cover of the Journal of Molecular Biology